bramses/commonplace-bot/README.md

 Bramdroid is pretty bespoke, and is unlikely to be useful to anyone else due to its specificity.

 However, there are some tactics that can be used to inspire your own bots of a similar caliber.

+I won't be discussing how the quotes get into the database, that is discussed on the backend server GiHub repo for Quoordinates.

 ### OpenAI + Discord